-Why Am I So Tired All the Time?
+Why is my teen So Tired All the Time?
 Understanding Teen Fatigue

-If you’re a teen constantly feeling exhausted—even after a full night’s sleep—you’re not alone.
-And if you’re a parent wondering why your once-energetic kid suddenly needs three naps a day?
-That’s valid, too.
+If you're a teen constantly feeling wiped out—even after what should be a good night’s sleep—you’re not imagining things.
+And if you’re a parent wondering why your once high-energy kid is now permanently horizontal on the couch?
+Totally fair question.

 Common Causes of Fatigue in Teens